trauma therapy”style=”width:100%;height:auto;object-fit:cover;display:block;”

 Vignette: The Failed CBT Experiment

-Sarah finally went to a therapist to get help with her looping thoughts.
-The therapist used a standard Cognitive Behavioral Therapy (CBT) approach, asking Sarah to write down her anxious thoughts, identify the “cognitive distortions” (like catastrophizing or mind-reading), and challenge them with rational evidence.
+Rachel finally went to a therapist to get help with her looping thoughts.
+The therapist used a standard Cognitive Behavioral Therapy (CBT) approach, asking Rachel to write down her anxious thoughts, identify the “cognitive distortions” (like catastrophizing or mind-reading), and challenge them with rational evidence.

 This compassionate reframe is vital.
 Your brain is not broken.
 It is doing exactly what it was designed to do: it is trying to keep you safe by anticipating every possible danger.
 It is just using the wrong tool for the job.